National Polish-American Sports Hall of Fame

 At the Avenue of Stars, "Aleja Gwiazd Sportowców Polonijnych", of Rzeszów, Poland, bronze plates with handprints of outstanding sportsmen of Polish origin were unveiled July 15, 2023, including NPASHF inductees Bob Brudzinski and Ann Meyers Drysdale.

 Celebrating 50 years, the NPASHF hosted a gala banquet with almost two dozen inductees on hand.
 Ann Meyers Drysdale served as keynote speaker and Jon Paul Morosi as master of ceremonies.
-The National Polish-American Sports Hall of Fame held its 52nd Annual Induction Banquet on June 26, 2025 with Matt Shepard as the emcee.
+The National Polish-American Sports Hall of Fame held its 53rd Annual Induction Banquet on June 18, 2026 in Troy, Michigan.
+The Class of 2026: NFL Super Bowl Champion Rob Gronkowski, hockey player David Legwand, football standout Bryan Bulaga and basketball's Dave Myers posthumously.
+Zach Werenski and John Wroblewski were co-recipients of the Excellence in Sports Award.